Debasmita012/National-land-governance/README.md

 ↓
 GIS RISK HOTSPOTS

-5. RESEARCH REPOSITORY
+This connects the numerical analysis directly to the physical location of the parcel.

+---

+### 5. Research Repository

-The platform provides a centralized repository for research and policy-related information.
+The platform provides a centralized repository for land and policy-related research.

-It supports:
+It can work with:

-- Research documents
+- Research papers
+- Government reports
 - Policy documents
-- Government reports
+- Land studies
 - Dataset metadata
-- Document text extraction
-- Semantic search
-- Research retrieval

-Documents can be processed into chunks and indexed for semantic retrieval.
+Documents can be processed and indexed for semantic retrieval.

+---

-6. AI RESEARCH AND RAG
+### 6. AI Research and RAG

-The platform uses Retrieval-Augmented Generation concepts to connect research documents with evidence.

-Pipeline:

-PDF
+Research documents follow this pipeline:

+DOCUMENT
 ↓
-Text Extraction
+TEXT EXTRACTION
 ↓
-Text Cleaning
+TEXT CLEANING
 ↓
-Chunking
+CHUNKING
 ↓
-Embeddings
+EMBEDDINGS
 ↓
-Vector Database
+VECTOR DATABASE
 ↓
-Semantic Retrieval
+SEMANTIC SEARCH
 ↓
-Evidence

-Technologies include:
+RELEVANT EVIDENCE

+The platform uses:

 - Sentence Transformers
 - ChromaDB
 - Vector embeddings
-- Retrieval services
+- Semantic retrieval
+- Retrieval-Augmented Generation concepts
 - Citation-aware evidence retrieval

-Retrieved evidence can be connected to Evidence Cards and policy analysis.

-7. EVIDENCE-TO-POLICY ENGINE
+This allows the system to find relevant research based on meaning rather than only exact keywords.

+---

+### 7. Evidence-to-Policy Engine

-The Evidence Engine converts supporting evidence into structured evidence packages.
+The Evidence Engine connects analysis with supporting sources.

 An Evidence Card can contain: